Skip to content

 How Tallyfy’s table of contents is different from Word’s

-• Always up-to-date: If you change a heading, the table of contents updates instantly.
+• Live updates: Change a heading and the table of contents updates immediately.

 Creating a table of contents in Documents

-The table of contents appears automatically as you add headings:
+Watch your table of contents build itself as you create headings:

 1. Highlight the text you want to make a main section heading.